National Parks: Explore the Wilderness of Nepal

 Makalu Barun National Park (1,500 sq km)

-The Makalu Barun National Park is home to 47 orchid species, 19 bamboo species, 15 oaks, 87 medicinal herbs, and 30 types of rhododendron.
-The National Park lies in Solukhumbu and Sankhuasava districts and bears vegetation from sub-tropical to alpine.
-Also, 400 bird species and many species of wild animals are under conservation in this park.
-Treks like Makalu Circuit Trek, Makalu Base Camp Trek, Arun Valley Trek, etc., lead through the beautiful vicinity of the park.
+The Makalu Barun National Park is home to 47 orchid species, 19 bamboo species, 15 oaks, 87 medicinal herbs, and 30 types of rhododendrons.
+It lies in the Solukhumbu and Sankhuasava districts and has vegetation ranging from subtropical to alpine.
+This park also conserves 400 bird species and many species of wild animals.
+Treks like the Makalu Circuit Trek, Makalu Base Camp Trek, Arun Valley Trek, etc., lead through the park beautiful vicinity.

 Shivapuri Nagarjun National Park (159 sq km)

-Lying in the surrounding hills of Kathmandu Valley, the Shivapuri National Park includes two surrounding hills, Nagarjuna and Shivapuri.
+Lying in the surrounding hills of Kathmandu Valley, Shivapuri National Park includes two surrounding hills, Nagarjuna and Shivapuri.
 Wildlife species such as rhesus monkeys, deer, langurs, musk deer, red pandas, leopards, and black bears are under conservation in this park.
 Trips to the park can be easily arranged as single-day hiking or biking and bird-watching trips.
-Besides this, treks to Helambu and Langtang also pass through this park.
+Treks to Helambu and Langtang also pass through this park.

 Banke National Park (550 sq km)

-The newest on the list, Banke National Park, located in the mid-west, was established in 2010 after its recognition as a Gift to the Earth.
-Primarily covering the Churia region, the park lies in Banke, Salyan, and Dang.
+The newest on the list, Banke National Park, is in the Midwest.
+It was established in 2010 after being recognized as a Gift to the Earth.
+The park primarily covers the Churia region and lies in Banke, Salyan, and Dang.